Honors Independent Studies Come in Two Styles:

 2. How will you conduct your research?

-Surveys, observations, lab experiments, library searches, readings, and consultations are examples of research methods.
+Surveys, observations, lab experiments, library searches, readings, archival explorations, discussions with community organizations, interviews, and consultations are examples of research methods.
 Please provide details for each method you list, including bibliographies as applicable.

 3. What is your timeline and proposed method for benchmark evaluations of your ISH progress/achievements throughout the semester?